Heartburn is a feeling of burning pain or discomfort in the chest, usually after eating.

 When to see a doctor about heartburn or indigestion

 If over-the-counter treatments don't work, or you rely on them often, see your doctor.
-Persistent heartburn may be a symptom of gastro-oesophageal reflux disease (GORD), in which case you may need prescription medicines or, rarely, surgery.
+If you have heartburn more than twice a week, it could be a symptom of gastro-oesophageal reflux disease (GORD), in which case you may need prescription medicines.